 Domestic violence programs |

-For nearly 40 years, Good Shepherd Services’ Safe Homes Project has been working to confront and eliminate domestic and partner violence in New York City.
+For 40 years, Good Shepherd Services’ Safe Homes Project has been working to confront and eliminate domestic and partner violence in New York City.
 We provide a full array of services, which include a hotline, counseling, safety-planning, as well as a 20-bed shelter for survivors and their children.

 In addition, we offer a wide-range of consultation, training, and educational services to community and professional groups and work to improve laws and policies affecting survivors.
 We also provide targeted services for special populations, including Spanish-speakers, youth, and LGBTQ survivors of partner violence.

 All services are free and offered in both English and Spanish.

 Our hotline provides crisis counseling, information, and referrals to support groups, counseling, safety planning, legal assistance referrals, criminal justice and family court advocacy, orders of protection, and shelter.

 - Support groups

 Weekly facilitated support groups (in both English and Spanish) provide survivors with support and camaraderie, while reducing isolation and self-blame.

 We provide short-term counseling in both English and Spanish.
 Counseling is focused on resolving the immediate crisis, regaining a sense of personal power, and planning for safety.